guyfisher/half-baked/trunk/readme.txt

 == Upgrade Notice ==

-= 1.6.3 =
+= 1.6.4 =

-This version removes support for third party plugins and improves the performance and appearance of built-in and core widgets.
+This version fixes a script enqueueing conflict that kept the built-in accordion widget and the post meta-data toggle from working properly.

 == Credits ==